1040 Tax Calculator (Tax Year 2019)

 - Enter your (and your spouse's if married filing jointly) total qualified dividends for the year.
 This amount is normally reported to you on form 1099-DIV.
 Qualified dividends are the portion of your total ordinary dividends subject to the lower capital gains tax rate.
 Qualified dividends are typically dividends paid by a corporation in which you own stock (or a mutual fund that owns stock in the corporation).

 Qualified dividends also have a minimum holding period of the underlying stock.
 For common stock dividends to be considered qualified dividends, you need to have owned the stock for at least 60 days during a 121 day period that starts 60 days before the ex-dividend date.
-The same rule applies for preferred stock for dividends attributable to periods totaling more than 366 days, but the holding period is 90 days during a 181-day period starting 90 days before the ex-dividend date.
+The same rule applies for preferred stock but the holding period is 90 days during a 181-day period starting 90 days before the ex-dividend date.

 Stock you own directly, not through a mutual fund or exchange traded fund, will report qualified dividends without regard to your holding period.
 If you bought or sold the stock during the year, you will need to determine if your ownership of the underlying stock meets the holding requirement.